cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

     and go to ``/users/add`` to create a new user picking email and password.
     Make sure to uncomment the lines we just temporarily commented!

-Try it out!
-Before logging in, visit ``/articles/add``.
+Try it out by visiting ``/articles/add`` before logging in!
 Since this action is not allowed, you will be redirected to the login page.
 After logging in successfully, CakePHP will automatically redirect you back to ``/articles/add``.